mbagg4152/protein-flavonoid-thesis-project/README.md

 This function takes the PDB file as a list of lists and based on the value at the beginning of the line (HEADER, SOURCE, etc.) will parse the information and assign the parsed values to the object's properties.
 After filling the available properties, a new `Struct` is returned.

 #### `atom_from_record`
+This function makes an `Atom` object by accessing the properties of a `Record` object

 #### `find_plane_eqn`